-With so many ghats and temples to explore in Varanasi, it can become a little difficult for visitors to decide where they should start from.
+With so many ghats and temples to explore in Varanasi, it can become a little difficult for visitors to decide where they should start.
 And you cannot expect to cover everything in a single trip.

 If you have limited time with you, then read our guide on the best places to visit in Varanasi that you can include in your 2-day or 3-day itinerary.